jing-yen/tp/docs/DeveloperGuide.md

 ![Sample save file](diagrams/savefile.png)

 The following is the sequence diagram for loading data from the save file into the `ActivityManager`.
-Note that the lifelines should terminate with the cross, but due to the limitations of PlantUML, the lifeline is shown to continue.

 ![Load Storage](diagrams/StorageLoad.png)